• Skip to primary navigation

 Seiko Presage

 From the classic series, this Seiko Presage watch packs an in-house Japanese movement inside its tidy 40.5mm proportions.
 Simple and sophisticated, its textured matte black dial sits underneath a dual-curved sapphire class for optimum protection.
-This is an elegant watch that will pair well with a suit.
-On the other hand, its simple, clutter-free dial is versatile enough to wear casually.
-Seiko adds a super hard coating to its stainless steel models.
+It makes an elegant dress watch; at the same time, it’s simple, clutter-free dial makes it a great choice for casual wear too.
+Seiko adds a super hard coating to its stainless-steel models.
 It means that watches like this Presage timepiece are durable enough to last for years, even when you wear them daily.

 Price: $950